 Florida Morbidity Statistics Report, 2008.
 (2009).
 Florida Department of Health.

-Practice good sanitation when handling feral swine or raw feral swine meat, they can carry a number of infectious organisms including bacteria and parasites such as Brucella and Trichinella.
-To protect against these and other agents (including viruses):
+Practice good sanitation when handling feral swine or raw feral swine meat, they can carry a number of disease organisms including bacteria and parasites such as Brucella and Trichinella.
+To protect against these and other agents:

 Contact your county health department for more information about Brucella and other diseases hunters can be exposed to through pigs.